Skip to Content

 Contemporary living room with small corner bookcaseLiving room with small corner wine rack

-Adding a corner wine rack withing close reach to a comfortable sofa and armchairs can create a great place for entertaining and relaxation.
-Placing the rack in the corner helps it not grab too much attention, but helps fill an awkward corner.
+Adding a corner wine rack within close reach of a comfortable sofa and armchairs can create a great place for entertaining and relaxation.
+Placing the rack in the corner helps it not grab too much attention but helps fill an awkward corner.

 Fill the Empty Space with a Table or Chair

-As an alternative you can add a corner chair that can be brought in to accommodate extra guests when needed.
+As an alternative, you can add a corner chair that can accommodate extra guests when needed.
 Add a cushion or a throw with material that matches some of the colors of the room to create a cohesive design.

 Don’t look at your empty, awkward corners in despair, look at them with imagination, give them a purpose.
 Whether you want a little space to sit and knit, or a place that just looks visually complete, corners are a great opportunity to add that little bit of something extra to your living room.